rhys-m-adams/mapping_coverage/README.md

 # mapping_coverage
+#This repository details a basic pipeline for mapping RNA-seq data to a genomic reference.
+To complete the data set I downloaded the following files.
 #Using the sratoolkit from ncbi, I downloaded the files for the MiSeq data set:
 #http://www.ncbi.nlm.nih.gov/sra/?term=SRR961514
 #by running the command